palucox/decodecor-ecomm/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 Feel free to use, modify, and distribute this code for your own projects.